Note the pipe operator in this

 Intersection layers (as opposed to Bessel layers).
 For instance, note

-is an Intersection layer (and not a Bessel layer as before):
+Intersection layer (and not a Bessel layer as before):

 and then the simulation of intermediary points in this interval: